The Gospel according to John (6:37-40)

-“All those the Father gives me will come to me, and whoever comes to me I will never drive away.
-For I have come down from Heaven not to do my will but to do the will of him who sent me.
-And this is the will of him who sent me, that I shall lose none of all those he has given me but raise them up at the last day.
-For my Father’s will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise them up at the last day.”
+Jesus said to the crowds: “Everything that the Father gives me will come to me, and I will not reject anyone who comes to me, because I came down from Heaven not to do my own will but the will of the one who sent me.
+And this is the will of the one who sent me, that I should not lose anything of what he gave me, but that I should raise it on the last day.
+For this is the will of my Father, that everyone who sees the Son and believes in him may have eternal life, and I shall raise him on the last day.”